oplogix/Python-Projects/Cipher-Toolkit/readme.md

 3. Substitution Cipher: Encrypts and decrypts messages by substituting each character in the input message with the corresponding character from a user-defined or randomly generated key.

+4. Atbash Cipher: Substitution cipher that replaces each letter in the plaintext with its counterpart from the reverse end of the alphabet, preserving case and non-alphabet characters.

 ## Adding New Ciphers
 The Cipher Toolkit is designed to be extensible.
 If you'd like to add a new cipher, follow these steps: